jupyterhub/the-littlest-jupyterhub/docs/contributing/docs.rst

      $ make html

-If you encounter this error, it's likely that running it in virtual environment is your problem.
+If you encounter this error, it's likely that you are running inside a virtual environment.

 .. code-block:: console